somax/node-red-contrib-mockingbird/README.md

 node-red-mockingbird
 ====================

 > base on node-red-node-web-data-generator

-A <a href="http://nodered.org" target="_new">Node-RED</a> node to create dummy data values from a template.
-Useful for building test-cases.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to create a mockdata for test-cases.

 Install
 -------

 Run the following command in your Node-RED user directory - typically `~/.node-red`

-        npm install node-red-mockingbird
+        npm install somax/node-red-mockingbird

 Usage
 -----